 There are so many different bathroom design trends it would be impossible to cover them all, so here are some of the most popular:

-Back Splash and Shower Tile has come a long way from white 4×4 tiles.
+Back Splash and Shower Tile have come a long way from white 4×4 tiles.
 Glass mosaics, recycled glass tiles, exotic natural stones, precious metals (gold and silver), and ceramics with a crackle glaze are all very popular, and come in a variety of interesting sizes like 1×1, 1×2, 2×2, 2×4, 2×6, 3×6, 6×12, and many more.
-For a more interesting look, don’t line tiles up in a grid, but use a Brick pattern, Versailles pattern, or Random pattern.
+For a more interesting look, don’t line tiles up in a grid, but use a Brick pattern, Versailles pattern, or random pattern.

 Sinks and Faucets come in so many varieties and styles that you can always find something to suit your personality.
 Vessel bowls are still very popular and come in stone, glass, metal, ceramic, and porcelain materials.
-Under mount sinks are still the most popular choice and are available in tons of shapes and colors, rectangles are especially modish.
-As far as pedestal sinks are concerned, the Restoration Hardware look for traditional bathrooms is fantastic, but provides no storage.
+Under-mount sinks are still the most popular choice and are available in tons of shapes and colors, rectangles are especially modish.
+As far as pedestal sinks are concerned, the Restoration Hardware look for traditional bathrooms is fantastic but provides no storage.
 Try using them for a clean open look in a powder room.
-For a contemporary look, try an all glass pedestal from Boffi or an imported all stone pedestal.
-Wall mounted faucets provide an interesting change, but require the plumbing lines to be moved if they aren’t already set up for a wall mount faucet (this can be costly).
-As far as deck mount faucets are concerned, use an 8″ wide spread faucet and avoid the 4″ models, they look dinky and cheap.
+For a contemporary look, try an all-glass pedestal from Boffi or an imported all-stone pedestal.
+Wall-mounted faucets provide an interesting change but require the plumbing lines to be moved if they aren’t already set up for a wall mount faucet (this can be costly).
+As far as deck mount faucets are concerned, use an 8″ widespread faucet and avoid the 4″ models, they look dinky and cheap.
 Chrome, brushed nickel, and gold (not brass) are the trendy colors this year, but there are so many individual looks that almost anything goes.

 Toilets have seen minimal changes, but the changes made are worthy of mentioning.
 Many manufacturers now make toilets that are “right-height” or chair height, which makes them easier for everyone to get up from.
-The elongated toilet has been around for quite some time, but is the preferred toilet for all areas.
+The elongated toilet has been around for quite some time but is the preferred toilet for all areas.
 The only time a round toilet should be used is if you are tight on space and need the extra inches for clearance purposes.

 Bathtubs are available in so many varieties that there is almost certainly something for everyone to love.
 Hydrotherapy features like water jets, warm air bubbles, or both are available in a wide selection of tubs.
-Soaking tubs have also seen resurgence lately, with more people tending to want simplicity over something they need a manual for.
+Soaking tubs have also seen a resurgence lately, with more people tending to want simplicity over something they need a manual for.
 Freestanding tubs are extremely chic and in demand, and are available in both traditional and contemporary stylings.

-Cabinets are an integral part of bathrooms, and should be custom or semi-custom manufactured cabinetry.
+Cabinets are an integral part of bathrooms and should be custom or semi-custom manufactured cabinetry.
 You need good storage in bathrooms, especially master baths, and quality cabinets provide the right storage and an excellent finished look.
 Whether you are going for a modern or traditional feel, there is something for everyone.

 Accessories like towel bars and toilet paper rings still usually match the main faucet, and offer a larger variety of finish options than they used to.
 The collection of accessories has also expanded to cup and toothbrush holders that can also accommodate tongue scrapers, magnetic bar soap holders, toilet brush holders, and shelves with glass accents.
-Mirrors are no longer limited to the large sheets that got applied directly to the wall, but have become decorative pieces that showcase our individuality.
+Mirrors are no longer limited to the large sheets that got applied directly to the wall but have become decorative pieces that showcase our individuality.
 Some mirrors have unique custom frames, others have integrated backlights that show off a design etched into the mirror back.
 The options in the accessories category are endless.

 In our incredible world of technology and progress, the different options and design choices available are always changing and evolving into new trends and styles.
-You should always consult a kitchen and bath specialist before you redo your bathroom, because they know what the most current trends are, and can guide you to a timeless look that you won’t want to change in a year or two.
-Go with classic fixtures and use things like paint, wall paper, decorations, and accessories to add your personal touch to your private sanctuary.
+You should always consult a kitchen and bath specialist before you redo your bathroom because they know what the most current trends are, and can guide you to a timeless look that you won’t want to change in a year or two.
+Go with classic fixtures and use things like paint, wallpaper, decorations, and accessories to add your personal touch to your private sanctuary.